Siphon880gh/devbrain/DevOps/_Server - VPS or Dedicated Server/_ GET STARTED - Setup Dedicated Server Checklist.md

 -  Save the above information into your web host details document

 ### Login Entry Point: SSH in
-- In place of a webhost admin panel or services dashboard, you'll be mostly interact with your server via SSH and any web gui's you install.
+- In place of a webhost admin panel or services dashboard, you'll mostly be interacting with your server via SSH and any web gui's you install.
 Often times their server administrator will setup SSH IP, root, and password, then hand it to you.
 The web host's server administrator that onboards you may also give you the range of ip addresses available for you to use.
 The rest is up to you.

 - Are you able to login at the local machine terminal with password?
 - So save to your web host document, your ssh credentials as the primary login Also save the savailable ip's for use (it might've been given to you)